 As the only hospital in Northwest Florida designated as a Comprehensive Stroke Center by the Florida Agency for Healthcare Administration and by DNV Healthcare, we are a regional leader in stroke care.
 Designations are awarded for excellence in the education, diagnosis, treatment, and rehabilitation of stroke.

 The Comprehensive Stroke Center is directed by Terry Neill, MD, a board-certified critical care neurologist.
-The Stroke Center has the region’s only endovascular neurosurgeons who can perform the latest minimally-invasive techniques used to diagnose and treat brain aneurysms, brain hemorrhages, and blockages that may cause ischemic strokes.
+The Stroke Center has endovascular neurosurgeons who can perform the latest minimally-invasive techniques used to diagnose and treat brain aneurysms, brain hemorrhages, and blockages that may cause ischemic strokes.
 We work together to provide advanced stroke care, when you need it the most.

 Telehealth stroke care